Ariane Lipski da Silva: Ultimate Fighting Championship

-As the first fight of her new contract, da Silva was scheduled to face Mandy Böhm, replacing Taila Santos, on 4 September 2021, at UFC Fight Night 191.
+As the first fight of her new contract, Lipski da Silva was scheduled to face Mandy Böhm, replacing Taila Santos, on 4 September 2021, at UFC Fight Night 191.
 However, the bout was removed from the card during the week leading up to that event as Böhm was sidelined due to illness and the bout was rescheduled to UFC Fight Night 192 on 18 September 2021.
 Lipski won the fight via unanimous decision after knocking Böhm down twice during the bout.

-da Silva was scheduled to face JJ Aldrich on 12 March 2022, at UFC Fight Night 203.
+Lipski da Silva was scheduled to face JJ Aldrich on 12 March 2022, at UFC Fight Night 203.
 However, Lipski was removed from her match for undisclosed reasons, and she was replaced by Gillian Robertson.

-da Silva was scheduled to face Priscila Cachoeira on 6 August 2022, at UFC on ESPN 40.
+Lipski da Silva was scheduled to face Priscila Cachoeira on 6 August 2022, at UFC on ESPN 40.
 At the weigh-ins, Lipski weighed in at 128.5 pounds, two and a half pounds over the flyweight non-title fight limit.
 The bout is expected to proceed at catchweight with Lipski fined 20% of her purse, which will go to Cachoeira, but they were rescheduled to UFC on ESPN 41 in a bantamweight bout after Lipski was not medically cleared.
 Lipski lost the fight via technical knockout.

-da Silva faced JJ Aldrich on 11 March 2023, at UFC Fight Night 221.
+Lipski da Silva faced JJ Aldrich on 11 March 2023, at UFC Fight Night 221.
 She won the fight via unanimous decision.

-da Silva faced Melissa Gatto on 1 July 2023, at UFC on ESPN 48.
+Lipski da Silva faced Melissa Gatto on 1 July 2023, at UFC on ESPN 48.
 She won the fight via split decision.

-da Silva faced Casey O'Neill on 16 December 2023, at UFC 296.
+Lipski da Silva faced Casey O'Neill on 16 December 2023, at UFC 296.
 She won the fight via an armbar submission in the second round.
 This fight earned her the Performance of the Night award.

-da Silva faced Karine Silva on 27 April 2024 at UFC on ESPN 55.
+Lipski da Silva faced Karine Silva on 27 April 2024 at UFC on ESPN 55.
 She lost the fight by unanimous decision.

-da Silva faced Jasmine Jasudavicius on 2 November 2024 at UFC Fight Night 246.
+Lipski da Silva faced Jasmine Jasudavicius on 2 November 2024 at UFC Fight Night 246.
 She lost the fight via a brabo choke submission in the third round.

-da Silva faced Wang Cong on 7 June 2025 at UFC 316.
+Lipski da Silva faced Wang Cong on 7 June 2025 at UFC 316.
 At the weigh-ins, da Silva weighed in at 132 pounds, six pounds over the flyweight non-title fight limit.
 As a result, the bout proceeded at catchweight and she was fined 25 percent of her purse which went to Wang. da Silva lost the fight by unanimous decision.

-On 11 June 2025, it was reported that da Silva was released by the UFC.
+On 11 June 2025, it was reported that Lipski da Silva was released by the UFC.

 Professional Fighters League

 On September 29, 2025, it was announced that she had signed a contract with the PFL.

+In her PFL debut, Lipski da Silva faced Sumiko Inaba on March 28, 2026, at PFL Pittsburgh.
+She won the fight via unanimous decision.

+Lipski da Silva faced Jena Bishop on June 27, 2026, at PFL San Diego.
+She lost the fight via an armbar in round one.

+Following her loss, Lipski da Silva announced her retirement from mixed martial arts.